 The Pacific Northwest has arguably the best hiking in the country.
-And anyone who has ever taken the opportunity to explore the territory is an advocate.
-It’s next to impossible to pick just 5 of the Best Hikes in the Pacific Northwest, but this grip of treks are supreme ambassadors of the jaw-dropping landscapes that make the Pacific Northwest so divine.
+And anyone who has ever taken the opportunity to explore the territory is surely an advocate for hiking in the Pacific NW.
+It’s next to impossible to pick the top 9 Pacific Northwest Hiking Trails, but this grip of treks are supreme ambassadors of the jaw-dropping landscapes that make up some of the best trails in the PNW that are oh so divine.

 This area is perhaps the most famous rock climbing destination in the Pacific Northwest, but it also offers some uniquely awesome hiking.
 There is a loop around the whole place, which passes Monkey Face on the backside, that is only 3 ½ miles, but I’d encourage lots of exploration once you get to the top of Smith Rock.
 Gorgeous canyons and creeks mesh with sheer cliffs and undeniably sweet views to make this hike one of a kind.
 It’s open year round and only rises about a thousand feet in elevation so you can enjoy Smith Rock no matter what month the calendar reveals.